Draco-lang/Language-suggestions/Specification/UserDefinedTypes.md

 }
 ```

 The `value` and `open` modifiers ase also valid for this construct.
+The `Color` constructor in this case is always public.

 ### Inheritance